Bridgetek/RP2040-BrtEve/readme.md

 This is a library to drive IDM2040-7A or IDM2040-43A with Arduino-IDE.

-We also added some EVE example to this repo.
+We also added several example projects using the library to this repo.

 For more information about IDM2040-7A please visit us at [here](https://brtchip.com/product/idm2040-7a/)
 For more information about IDM2040-43A please visit us at [here](https://brtchip.com/product/idm2040-43a/)